srcery-colors/srcery-vim/README.md

 ## Requirements

 ### GUI

-You don’t need to do anything for this colorscheme to work in GVim or MacVim.
+You don’t need to do anything for this colorscheme to work in gVim or MacVim.

 ### TUI

 To use Srcery in the terminal you need to change your terminal emulator’s so-called “ASCII” colors to the ones in the table below.
 There's a list of terminal configurations in the